 Can I see the results of the JPE evaluation?

-The results for judicial candidates will be compiled into a report that will be released by Oct 1, 2018.
+The results for judicial candidates will be compiled into a report that will be released the week of October 8, 2018.
 Since 2012, the North Carolina Bar Association has provided this information as a public service for NC voters.
 The evaluations are not intended as a recommendation or endorsement of any candidate; the NCBA does not endorse candidates for any office.

 Who are the members of the NCBA Judicial Performance Evaluation Committee?